February 10, 2022

 Now what?

-Well, one thing is for sure – you are not finished with the process.
-It is officially time to set up the governance structure that will serve your captive insurance structure.
+Well, one thing is for sure—you are not finished with the process.
+It is officially time to set up the governance structure that will serve your captive insurance company.
 Defining your governance structure is a crucial turning point for your business.
-It is not about how you set up a captive company – it is about how you run it.
+It is not about how you set up a captive company—it is about how you run it.

-The purpose of a governance model for a captive is to create a framework for how the company’s policies, systems, structures and procedures work together to create a cohesive whole.
+A governance model for a captive company creates a framework for how the company’s policies, systems, structures, and procedures work together to create a cohesive whole.
 A sound governance structure also helps to determine and establish leadership dynamics and how the board and the CEO will operate together to achieve the organization's overall mission.

-Every captive is different based on the policies and procedures – you’ll have to work to figure out what’s going to be most appropriate for your captive company.
-Below you will find more information about the different ways to run and govern a captive company.
+Every captive is different based on the policies and procedures – you’ll have to work to figure out what will be most appropriate for your captive company.
+Below, you will find more information about the different ways to run and govern a captive company.

 The “Traditional” Model

-The traditional model is the oldest corporate model in use today – documentation of this model dates back to the 1700’s.
+The traditional model is the oldest corporate model in use today.
+Its documentation dates back to the 1700s.
 It is a time-tested and very effective model for running a corporation.

-In the traditional model, there is a corporate board and a chairperson of the board.
+In the traditional model, there is a corporate board and a chairperson.
 The board comes together and collectively has one voice that actually speaks as the board.
-The board has the ability to delegate items to different committees.
-Different committees you can expect to need if you pursue this model could include a new policy committee, a claims committee or even a corporate governance committee.
+The board can delegate items to different committees.
+Pursuing this model may require a new policy committee, a claims committee, or even a corporate governance committee.

-It is the responsibility of the committees to collaborate and come to the board with recommendations in areas as requested by the board or chairperson.
-At that point those recommendations can either be adopted, amended or rejected.
+It is the committees' responsibility to collaborate and present the board with recommendations in areas requested by the board or chairperson.
+At that point, those recommendations can be adopted, amended, or rejected.

 The “Policy” Model

-Once that question is established, the board then creates policies that will help propel the captive toward achieving the stated goal.
-Typical goals for a captive could be to lower premiums by a certain amount, or to have a certain amount of capital in the captive by the end of the year for surplus to go back to shareholders.
-The board devise policies with the goals of the captive in mind.
+Once that question is established, the board devises policies to help propel the captive toward achieving the stated goal.
+Typical goals for a captive could be to lower premiums by a certain amount or to have a certain amount of capital in the captive by the end of the year so that the surplus can be returned to shareholders.

-Often, the policies of the board end up creating a series of limitations – including what can the chairperson can do, what he or she can’t do, and what the captive is capable of doing in service of meeting the goals.
-It can also create more latitude for the chairperson in determining course of action.
+Often, the board's policies create a series of limitations—including what the chairperson can do, what he or she can’t do, and what the captive is capable of doing to meet the goals.
+However, these policies can also give the chairperson more latitude in determining the course of action.

 In short, the policy model supports upfront goal setting and charges the board with developing policies and procedures to help the company meet or exceed its goals.